pingcap/docs/reference/tools/user-guide.md

 - TiDB Incremental Data Migration:
     - TiDB Binlog -> CDC

-## Full-path data migration solution for TiDB 3.0, 3.1 and 4.0
+## Full-path data migration solution for TiDB 3.0

 TiDB 3.0 is the recommended version and is also the most widely adopted version.
 In addition, TiDB 3.1 GA and 4.0 GA will be released this year.
-The following sections will cover how to migrate data from MySQL to TiDB, between TiDB clusters, and from TiDB to MySQL for each version, as well as how to back up and restore data.

-### For TiDB 3.0
+For TiDB 3.0 versions, this section covers how to migrate data from MySQL to TiDB, between TiDB clusters, and from TiDB to MySQL for each version, as well as how to back up and restore data.

-#### Migrating MySQL data to TiDB
+### Migrating MySQL data to TiDB

 If the MySQL data volume is in TBs: